 Will we get a new Fujifilm X-H2 in 2022?
-Fujifilm hasn't said as much, but with new 5th-generation cameras promised for the X-Summit in May 2022, most pundits are convinced they will include a new, professional-level Fujifilm X-H2.
-But what will it offer?
+Fujifilm hasn't said as much, but it's looking extremely likely with new 5th-generation cameras promised for the X-Summit in May 2022, most pundits are convinced they will include a new, professional-level Fujifilm X-H2.
+But what will this flagship offer?
 So far we have only rumors, leaked specs and predictions to go on for what could be one of the biggest camera launches of 2022.

 The original Fujifilm X-H1 was launched back in February 2018 as a rugged, powerful 'pro' flagship camera a notch above the Fujifilm X-T2.
 Even then, the X-H1's advantages seemed relatively modest and centered around its chunky, weatherproof design and in-body stabilization – a first for Fujifilm.